 Science History Institute Mourns Loss of Bob Gore

 Engineer, scientist, inventor, and businessman Robert (Bob) W. Gore passed away on September 17, 2020, at the age of 83.
 He was chairman emeritus of the board of directors of W. L. Gore and Associates, a global materials science company headquartered in Newark, Delaware.
-He had a long association with the Science History Institute, serving on our Board of Overseers (now Board of Advisors) at the time of his death.
+He had a long association with the Science History Institute, serving on our Board of Advisors (formerly Board of Overseers) at the time of his death.

 Institute president and CEO David Cole was recently interviewed by BBC radio show Last Word about Gore’s life and legacy.